-- Take equal quantities of asparagus seeds, fenugreek seeds and black cumin seeds.
-Powder them together and store.
+- Take equal quantities of asparagus seeds, fenugreek seeds, and black cumin seeds.
+Powder them together and store them.
 One level tsp of this mixture taken every morning relieves painful arthritis

-- A paste made with black seed can be applied over genitals to treat erectile dysfunction.
+- A paste made with black seed can be applied over the genitals to treat erectile dysfunction.

 - For cough and asthma, pour a teaspoon of Kalonji Oil in boiling water and inhale the vapours twice a day.
 It also helps to relieve nasal congestion.